-The person who initiates a reconsideration of Library Materials Request may not serve on that items' Reconsideration Committee.
+\The person who initiates a Citizens Request for Reconsideration of Library Materials may not serve on that items' Reconsideration Committee.

 CITIZEN'S REQUEST FOR RECONSIDERATION OF LIBRARY MATERIAL

 The Board of Trustees of Athens-Limestone County Public Library has delegated the responsibility for selection and evaluation of library resources to the ALCPL Director and has established reconsideration procedures to address concerns about those resources.